bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 ![GitHub user gist token generated](/images/blog/2022/kover-badge/github-user-gist-token.png)

+> [!IMPORTANT]
+> Normally, leaking secrets like this in public is not good!
+Of course, in this case, I have long since deleted this
+> access token, so there's no harm in exposing it, and I decided to leave it in this post for educational purposes.
+But
+> please treat your own token with more respect!

 ## Create a gist secret

 Now that we have our token ID copied into our clipboard, we want to put it somewhere where GitHub will be able to